Dyalog/Selenium/README.md

 For example, to use Google Chrome, you need to [download the file chromedriver.exe](https://sites.google.com/a/chromium.org/chromedriver/downloads).

 ##Documentation
-Is coming...
-Until then, see the files in the Samples folder.
+See "Selenium from Dyalog.pdf" (docx source in the DocSrc folder).